2024

 What is the Cost of Disengaged Employees?

 The modern workplace is quite different from even a decade ago.
 Today, employees are more empowered and in control than ever.
-What they think about you as an employer can, at times, make or break your business.
+What they think about you as an employer can sometimes make or break your business.
+As such, the cost of disengaged employees can be high.

 An engaged employee is a valuable asset.
 On the other hand, disengaged employees can affect the work environment and the business.
-In terms of numbers, disengaged employees cost money and can set back overall productivity and your profit margin, not to mention the chance of increasing your employee turnover rate.
-If you want to learn more via video, then watch below.
+In terms of numbers, disengaged employees cost money and can reduce overall productivity and your profit margin, not to mention the chance of increasing your employee turnover rate.
+If you want to learn more via video, watch the video below.
 Otherwise, skip ahead.

 Disengaged Employee Costs: A Statistical Outlook